Atlanta Beltline: Concept for transformation

 The idea to turn the rail corridors into a ring of trails and parks originated in a 1991 proposal by the Georgia Rails-to-Trails Conservancy.
 In 1993, a similar plan was promoted by city planner Alycen Whiddon and adopted Atlanta City Council as part of the city's 15-year Parks, Open Space and Greenway Trails.

-In his 1999 master's degree thesis, Georgia Tech dual architectural & city planning student Ryan Gravel, proposed a version of the project that included fixed-rail transit without trail or parks. in 2000, while working for an Atlanta architectural firm, Gravel and two of his colleagues, Mark Arnold and Sarah Edgens, summarized his thesis added in the earlier trails and parks concept, and mailed copies to two dozen influential Atlantans.
+In his 1999 master's degree thesis, Georgia Tech dual architectural & city planning student Ryan Gravel proposed utilizing the corridors for transit to promote development.
+In 2000, while working for an Atlanta architectural firm, Gravel and two of his colleagues, Mark Arnold and Sarah Edgens, summarized his thesis added in the earlier trails and parks concept, and mailed copies to two dozen influential Atlantans.
 Cathy Woolard, then a City Council member, was an early supporter.
 She, Gravel, Arnold, and Edgens spent the next several months promoting the idea of the Beltline to neighborhood groups, and Atlanta business and civic leaders.
 To advocate for the project, they formed the non-profit Friends of the Belt Line.

-Eventually, Woolard, by then City Council president, convinced Atlanta mayor Shirley Franklin, to support the idea.
+Eventually, Woolard, by then City Council president, convinced Atlanta mayor Shirley Franklin to support the idea.
 But a series of studies of the idea, notable the Trust for Public Lands' "Beltline Emerald Necklace" report, concluded that trails, greenways, affordable housing and zoning changes should be tackled before Gravel's proposed rail line.
-Ultimately, in 2005, Atlanta City Council adopted "BeltLine Redevelopment Plan," which was prepared by the Atlanta Development Authority, reflected these priorities.
+Ultimately, in 2005, Atlanta City Council adopted "Beltline Redevelopment Plan," which was prepared by the Atlanta Development Authority, reflected these priorities.

 The railroad tracks and rights-of-way were owned mostly by CSX Transportation, Norfolk Southern, and the Georgia Department of Transportation.
 Developer Wayne Mason had purchased most of the NS portion, in anticipation of the Beltline, but later sold it after conflict with the city.

 The total length will be 22 mi, running about 3 mi on either side of Atlanta's elongated central business district.
-It is planned to include a neighborhood-serving transit system (likely streetcars); footpaths, including bicycling, rollerskating, and walking; and the redevelopment of some 2544 acre.
+It is planned to include a neighborhood-serving transit system (likely streetcars), footpaths, and the redevelopment of some 2544 acre.
 The project (although not the funding for it) is included in the 25-year Mobility 2030 plan of the Atlanta Regional Commission for improving transit.
 As of 2014, the project's planners estimated they had 17 years left before the project would be completed, and no light-rail lines had yet been built.